 Winchester has long been known as the “Apple Capital” surrounded as it is by vast orchards and constituting one of the largest apple export markets of the nation and the largest producing area in Virginia.
 Downtown Winchester hosts an expansive historic district as well as over 30 places to eat and 50 retail shops.
-Festivals, live music and patio seating enliven the Old Town Walking Mall throughout the year.
+Festivals, live music and patio seating enliven the Old Town Pedestrian Mall (Loudoun Street) throughout the year.

 Each spring Winchester plays host for four days to over 250,000 visitors who converge upon the town to witness the famous Shenandoah Apple Blossom Festival, usually held the first few days in May.
 Winchester also hosts the world’s largest Fireman’s parade the Friday before the main event.